Kemerd/hdr_metadata_gui/README.md

 Should work on Windows, MacOS, and Linux.

 # Usage
-Run install_dependencies.bat or .sh
+install_dependencies.bat or .sh

+THEN

-Run run_gui.bat or run_gui.sh
+run_gui.bat or run_gui.sh

 Enjoy~!